luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 5. If Austria supported Russia with the Oldenburg candidate in the duchies and over the Principalities (Rumania etc), she would offend liberal Germany and Napoleon.
 6. Austria could only get support from France and Britain by abandoning Venetia, but any attempt to gain compensation in the Principalities would provoke Russian enmity.

-## Like many Powers at many times, Austria could not prioritize as Bismarck increased the pressure in 1865-6.
+ Like many Powers at many times, _Austria could not prioritize_ as Bismarck increased the pressure in 1865-6.

-# 1865
+### 1865

-A Dynamical Theory of the Electromagnetic Field, Maxwell.
+_A Dynamical Theory of the Electromagnetic Field, Maxwell_.
 Feynman: 'From the long view of this history of mankind - seen from, say, 10,000 years from now - there can be little doubt that the most significant event of the 19th century will be judged as Maxwell's discovery of the laws of electromagnetism.'

-Comte's work became widely known in English with the publication of A General View of Positivism.
+Comte's work became widely known in English with the publication of _A General View of Positivism_.

 1865 Napoleon: 'war between Austria and Prussia constitutes one of those unhoped-for eventualities which can bring us more than one advantage'!
 Through 1865 Napoleon is dealing with the increasingly bad Mexico situation.
 Russia is worrying about the emancipation of serfs.
 British opinion is hostile to involvement in European wars.
 US Civil War ends May 1865 and this puts more pressure on France over Mexico.

 Some time in 1865 Bismarck says, 'Bavaria is perhaps the only German country that has succeeded in developing a real, harmonious national sentiment.'

 KL: Some time in 1865 he was photographed with a famous opera singer and sent copies to Johanna, then the photographer began to sell unauthorised copies before being compelled to destroy the plates (OP II p62).

 **2 January** Palmerston complained of a document from Bismarck re alliances: 'an impudent vainglorious & boastful pamphlet intended to inlist Prussian sympathies in support of a ministry likely to be defeated in Parliament; to coax France by visions of Prussian assistance to promote the ambitious projects of France; to intimidate Austria by representing her as unable to stand alone, and to keep Russia quiet & friendly, and finally to destroy the influence of England on the continent by representing her as incapable of any exertion.
 The pamphlet is however ably written for its purpose.'
 (What was this 'pamphlet'?)

 **11 January** Council of Austrian ministers, Mensdorff complained of the 'miserable inheritance from the Rechberg period'.

 **14 January** Opening of Landtag, speech from the throne expressed an 'urgent wish' to come to an agreement.
 Stern: 'conciliatory in tone but not in substance.'

-'About the middle of January' (Clark) there appeared in several leading newspapers excerpts from Austrian official documents.
+**'About the middle of January'** (Clark) there appeared in several leading newspapers excerpts from Austrian official documents.
 Clark thinks they were 'probably' leaked by Schmerling, in alliance with Metternich but without telling Mensdorff, to improve Austria's standing in Germany.
 It backfired because, says Clark, the news that Prussia wanted to annex the duchies was less surprising than the news that Austria was prepared to discuss it!
 Pfordten and Beust knew now, if not before, that Vienna would ditch Augustenburg if Prussia offered enough.

 **18 January** (late evening) Bismarck and Chotek talked.
 Bismarck raised ideas about partition again.
 He rejected Mensdorff's counter-arguments and stressed his desire to maintain the alliance.
 Chotek reported this on 20/1.
 Also in January, some senior soldiers went to Vienna including Moltke.
 FJ and Mensdorff stressed their desire to resolve the issue.
 Moltke returned and argued for cession of the Hohenzollern Principalities for Austria's share of the duchies.

 **18 January** Crown Prince hosted a reception for Benedetti.

 **20 January** Chotek-Mensdorff: Bismarck will soon send his conditions, within 7-10 days, and is about to 'climb down' and accept Augustenburg(!).
 Mensdorff made a 'very rare' marginal note on this telegram (Clark).
 Karolyi was recalled from his honeymoon to be ready to deal with Bismarck's note.
 (He had left Berlin in December to get married in Paris.)

 **24 January** Eulenburg speech to Landtag made clear government desire for compromise.
 Bismarck and Roon wanted to settle the conflict before war with Austria and were still willing to look at compromises on 3-year service.
 They now had the Cabinet with them.
-However, Wilhelm was

----

-cross about Eulenburg's speech and told the Cabinet he remained opposed to any concessions.
+However, **Wilhelm was cross about Eulenburg's speech and told the Cabinet he remained opposed to any concessions**.
 He was encouraged by Manteuffel and his circle who were still angling for a coup, an 'inner Düppel' or 'Düppel at home'.
 Gall: this episode made Bismarck more determined to move Manteuffel out the way.

 **26 January** Pfordten sent a draft of a resolution to Vienna.
 Discussions over drafts occupied several weeks.
 Blome wrote on 19/2 of their gentle handling of him, with frequent and 'flattering expressions' and 'theoretical legal deductions.
 The former show him that he is respected in Vienna, the latter provides endless delight for his professorial nature.'